School of Global Health and the University of Tokyo Explore the Integration of Traditional Wisdom and Global Health

 In the afternoon lecture session, Dr. Bumi Herman presented “Planetary Health in Practice: How Traditional Medicine Teaches Us Sustainability.”
 He discussed how climate change and environmental challenges—such as extreme heat and air pollution—are complicating chronic disease management, while community-based care and traditional resources can play a critical role.

-Dr. Syarifah Agilah from Mahidol University shared her research on “Food, Culture, and Motivation: A Study of Indonesian Youth Dietary Behaviors.”
+Dr. Syarifah Agilah from Mahidol University shared her research on “Food, Culture, and Motivation: Understanding Youth Dietary Practices in Indonesia.”
 She demonstrated how cultural identity, peer influence, and self-perception shape young people’s eating behaviors.

 Traditional Flavors: Thai Medicinal Cuisine and Healthy Snacks